St. Michael's Mission (Window Rock, Arizona): History

 In 1895, a ranch known as "Cienega" was purchased by the Catholic Church from a local rancher by Katharine Drexel, at the prompting of Father Stephan of the Catholic Indian Bureau.
 It included a building which had been built by Billy Meadows as an intended trading post, but which had never been utilized as such.
 Three years later the building was remodeled in order to be used by Catholic missionaries as a mission.
 The land was located six miles outside of Fort Defiance, and about one mile outside the boundaries of the Navajo Reservation.
 There was initial difficulty in finding personnel willing to staff the mission, but Sister Katharine visited the Cincinnati province of Franciscans in 1897, and they agreed to provide the manpower.
 The mission became operational in 1898, the first permanent Catholic mission to the Navajo people.
 Part of the new mission contained a chapel, where the first Mass was said in October 1898.
 In the spring of 1899 a nearby log cabin was turned into a boarding school.
 A second school was opened in 1902, it originally had 56 students.
 Concurrently with the school, twelve sisters from the Sisters of the Blessed Sacrament arrived in late October 1902, housed in a separate building.
 The mission, led by Fathers Anselm Weber and Berard Haile published numerous papers on the Navajo language, including dictionaries and grammars.
 The site is owned by the Sisters of the Blessed Sacrament, and now consists of 640 acre.
 In addition to the still active mission church, there is a museum on site, displaying Navajo artifacts, as well as items from the early Franciscan presence on the site.
+In 2023, the Franciscans announced that they would transfer the mission to the Roman Catholic Diocese of Gallup.